hunter-teacher-cert/csci77800-fall2022/README.md

 * Weekly Ethicacy will take place in two breakout rooms, at the beginning of each week's live session.

 ### Asynchronous Component
-* Within a week of the live session during which a Weekly Ethicacy is delivered, each participant will post to the corresponding thread in the `ethics-async` channel a response:
+* Within a week of the live session during which a Weekly Ethicacy is delivered, each participant will post to the corresponding thread in the `ethics-we` channel a response:
   - clearly indicating chosen side
   - supporting their choice with supporting documentation, by referencing personal experience, and/or by expanding upon comments from live presentation or preceding channel discussion.